MontiCore/cd4analysis/README.md

 ## Command Line Interface

 The CLI tool provides typical functionality used when processing models.
-It provides funcionality for
+It provides functionality for
 * parsing including coco-checking and creating symbol tables,
 * pretty-printing,